-Since then, Wattie Ink. has evolved into one of the most progressive companies in the triathlon apparel industry: laser-cut panels of leading-edge fabrics with vivid print quality, all assembled by hand by an in-house team in Vista, California.
+Since then, Wattie Ink. has evolved into one of the most progressive companies in the triathlon apparel industry: laser-cut panels of leading-edge fabrics with vivid print quality, all assembled by hand.
 It also maintains a collection of diverse signature designs that have made Wattie Ink. what it is, with concept departures that are clean, but remain edgy in the Wattie Ink. vein.

 No matter what you choose from among the line, there’s no doubt you’re standing out from the crowd, expressing your own style.
 It’s your chance, simply, to Make Your Statement.